-- Although these descriptions of texture seem perceptually reasonably, they do not immediately lead to simple quantitative textural measures - the description of an edge discontinuity leads to a quantitative description of an edge in terms of its location, slope angle, and height.
-Similar simple quantitative descriptors for textures are not available. - Textures are often described in terms of "coarseness" - The coarseness index is related to the spatial repetition period of the local structure. - A large period implies a coarse texture; a small period implies a fine texture related to the notion of scale
+- Although these descriptions of texture seem perceptually reasonably, they do not immediately lead to simple quantitative textural measures in the sense that the description of an edge discontinuity leads to a quantitative description of an edge in terms of its location, slope angle, and height. - Textures are often described in terms of "coarseness" - The coarseness index is related to the spatial repetition period of the local structure. - A large period implies a coarse texture; a small period implies a fine texture.